 - We can build a spanning forest when we perform a breadth-first search as well.
 We call this the BFS spanning forest of the graph. - This forest has one BFS tree for each connected component of the graph and one tree node for each graph vertex. - The breadth-first spanning forest is built by tree edges.
 An edge (v, w) is a tree edge if vertex w is first visited from vertex v in the inner while loop of function BreadthFirst. - Every edge that is not a tree edge is a cross edge, that is, it connects two vertices neither of which is an ancestor of the other in the BFS spanning forest.

-Let us execute the algorithm Breadth-First presented earlier on the above graph G starting from vertex A.
+Let us execute the algorithm Breadth-First presented earlier on the above graph G starting from vertex A. In what order will the algorithm visit the vertices of G and why?

 Representation of G with Adjacency Lists